Why we don’t use the word ‘leper’

 We routinely reach out to journalists and media outlets about the importance of using appropriate language and the positive role they can play in helping end stigma and discrimination.

 If you come across the use of the ‘L’ word or other negative language, you may want to respond respectfully by suggesting alternative language.
-We have prepared some sample messages that people can send to media outlets or post to social media, to help guide your response.
+Sometimes, you may want to share a news story that does not adhere to ILEP’s guidelines but otherwise contains useful content.
+We have prepared some sample messages that can be sent to media outlets and disclaimers that can be posted to social media as relevant.